Contracts and leases

 If a person under 18 is sued, the appearance or defence must also name a litigation guardian.
 An action against a young person is instituted in the ordinary way, i.e. it is not necessary for the plaintiff to describe the defendant as an infant nor is it necessary to join, name or serve a litigation guardian.
 A writ may be served on a person under 18 by serving it on a parent or guardian.

-If a person under 18 is named as a plaintiff (person who brings the action to court) or defendant (person against whom the action is brought) in an action which is subsequently settled out of court, the settlement must be approved by the court.
+If a person under 18 is named as a plaintiff (person who brings the action to court) or defendant (person against whom the action is brought) in an action that is subsequently settled out of court, the settlement must be approved by the court.
 The court must be satisfied that the settlement is for the benefit of the young person.

 If a person under 18 recovers damages (e.g. for injuries) the money will be paid into court until that person is 18.
 Payments can be advanced for education or for other reasons the court finds are in the young person’s interests.
 The age of majority was reduced in Victoria from 21 to 18 in 1978.